 The Ford Fiesta WRC rear wing includes classical, vertical endplates, starting above the upper wing and completely closing both sides, right to the lower plane.
 In the endplates external side, smaller winglets with an additional, sloped endplate (painted in orange in the picture above) are added to generate downforce by using the airflow coming from the front part of the car.

 K.Al-Qassimi/C.Patterson, Citroën C3 WRC, Rally Catalunya 2017, 17th

-The Citroën C3 WRC rear wing has also sloped endplates, but starting from the upper wing and only partially closing the space between upper wing and lower plane.
+The Citroën C3 WRC rear wing has also sloped endplates, but starting from the upper wing and only partially closing the space between the upper wing and the lower plane.
 The upper wing is supported by two swan-neck supports, located at both ends of the wing.

 D.Sordo/M.Martí, Hyundai i20 Coupé WRC, Rally Catalunya 2017 pre-event test

 In the case of the Hyundai i20 Coupé WRC, sloped endplates are designed as a prolongation of the upper wing, and they also partially close the space between the upper wing and the lower plane.
 Swan-neck supports are also used, while the endplate includes a small, horizontal lip at the bottom, possibly to contribute to additional downforce generation, similar to what Ford and Toyota obtain with their side winglets, but to a lesser extent.